paulcwarren/openvpn-bosh-release/docs/ops/advanced-settings.md

       - "10.10.0.0 255.255.0.0"

-## IP Tables

-You can configure IP table rules which will be added on start-up and removed on shut-down.

-    properties.openvpn.iptables:
-      # allow VPN traffic to talk to the main network
-      - "POSTROUTING -t nat -s 192.0.2.0/24 -d 10.10.1.0/24 -j MASQUERADE"
-      # allow VPN traffic to talk to a specific server
-      - "POSTROUTING -t nat -s 192.0.2.0/24 -d 10.10.2.100/32 -j MASQUERADE"

 ## Client-specific Configuration

 You might need to assign a specific IP address to a specific VPN client...